MicrosoftDocs/Viva/Viva/engage/file-storage.md

 - If the Yammer network does not use Microsoft 365 connected groups.
 This includes:

-  - Office 365 tenants that have more than one Yammer network
+  - Microsoft 365 tenants that have more than one Yammer network

-  - Yammer networks that don't enforce Office 365 identity
+  - Yammer networks that don't enforce Microsoft 365 identity

   - Yammer Basic networks